 You can’t expect your child to change overnight.
 Instead, it would help if you focused on teaching them good habits and values from an early age.

 This will help them develop into successful adults who respect themselves and those around them.
 So if you’re looking to help your adult child grow up well, keep reading!

 How To Stop Enabling Your Grown Child

-If you find yourself in this situation, take some time to reflect on what has led to the enabling.
+If you find yourself in this situation, take some time to reflect on what has led to enabling your child.
 Has your child been abused?
 Are they experiencing any mental illness?